flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-2.md

 ## Conclusion

-Describing reality accurately is not just some heuristic for how to write resilient code.
+To map reality truthfully is not just some heuristic for how to write resilient code.
 In a way, it's the whole purpose of code. **Code expresses conceptual and technical realities.
 And effective code tells the truth.**

 We might look at this as *Law Zero*.
 It's the core of all laws and patterns we'll discuss.
 At the same time, those laws and patterns will also shine light on this core and will help us recognize and leverage the notion that code, in its essence, speaks about reality.